Discover Rotoroa Island’s blend of stunning scenery and captivating history.

 Walk to the island’s cemetery and soak up the views of Ponui Island and the Hauraki Gulf or take a stroll to the landmark Chris Booth sculpture on the island’s southern headland.

 Discover a rich social history, gorgeous beaches, walking trails, heritage buildings, and a state-of-the-art exhibition centre that unravels the island’s remarkable history.
-For 100 years this island was off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.
+Over 100 years this island was off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.

-Just a 75-minute ferry trip from Auckland, these days Rotoroa Island’s many charms make it a wonderful day trip destination.
+Just a 75-minute ferry trip from downtown Auckland, these days Rotoroa Island’s many charms make it a wonderful day trip destination.

-The beaches on Rotorua Island are unpatrolled.
+Please note, the beaches on Rotorua Island are unpatrolled.
 Never swim or surf alone.